 One of the main scams is one that happened to me.
 When I was going from Miraflores, the most popular tourist/visitor district, to the Airport.
 I ordered an Uber however before anyone arrived, the driver said on the app that we were in the car.
-Because of this, I cancelled the journey but then the driver turned up.
+Because of this, I canceled the journey but then the driver turned up.
 I’d already paid the cancellation fee but we took the taxi anyway.
 Once we got in, the driver didn’t turn Uber back on.
 The journey ended up not being logged so when we arrived to the airport we couldn’t pay through the app.
-He demanded 70 soles and I hadn’t that much soles left so I had to pay him $20.
-I was a bit taken aback by the whole situation of him manipulating the app. so I researched a bit afterwards.
-I found the exact same story several places online.
+He demanded 70 soles and I hadn’t that many soles left so I had to pay him $20.
+I was a bit taken aback by the whole situation of him manipulating the app. so I researched a bit afterward.
+I found the exact same story in several places online.
 As it turns out, several drivers use the app to find customers and close it once the people are in the car.
 This allows them to take the full profit for themselves as if the app never existed.

 Unlike in other countries, 10 out of 10 times Uber drivers are working for other services, for example Easy Taxi or Beat.
 You’ll notice this the second you get in the car.
 Generally, the drivers have several other smartphones connected on their dashboard.
 This allows them to choose the service that will maximize their fare.

 This one is a knock-on effect from the last and happens literally all the time.
-Because drivers are maximizing their fare using several services, people are often left waiting for Uber’s that never arrive.
+Because drivers are maximizing their fare using several services, people are often left waiting for Ubers that never arrive.
 You’re left unable to get in touch with the driver and end up having to pay the cancellation fee.
 All because they’ve found a closer, higher bidder (usually someone going to/from a hotel or the Airport!).
 Really not ideal, especially if you’re in a rush anywhere!

 Although this isn’t necessarily Uber’s fault, cars around Lima are generally of a low quality.
 Most vehicles are older than 5 years and almost all Uber drivers will have no air conditioning.
 They generally pretend it ‘just broke’ or say it ‘won’t turn on’.
-A marginally better option is taking Uber black.
+A marginally better option is taking Uber Black.
 However, this can be far more expensive and doesn’t guarantee air conditioning either.
 In Lima, there are taxis absolutely everywhere so you can hail one from the road almost immediately.
 Considering this and the fact you can haggle the price down, Uber becomes a bit less attractive.